Week 2 Lab: Introduction to Tableau

 Click the drop down menu next to SUM(Total) on the Rows shelf

-Select Quick Table Calculation -> Percent of Total
+Quick Table Calculation->Percent of Total

 This gives us the percentage of total sales that are from males and females, but as a percent of all sales.